crescendont/ln-scoring-algorithm-updated/README.md

 Your clothes_date file MUST be renamed to **clothes_date.txt** and it MUST be in the same folder as the executable.

 DO NOT MODIFY YOUR clothes_date FILE BEYOND RENAMING IT.
+You do not need to include today's date within the name of clothes_date.txt. "date" refers to the *word* date.

 If all you want is the top 20 scores, please download the newplayer_clothes_date [here](https://github.com/crescendont/ln-scoring-algorithm-updated/raw/refs/heads/main/newplayer_clothes_date), rename it to clothes_date.txt, and use it as your input.